 Background information

-What you can expect from Apple’s iPhone event on 9 September
+What to expect from the iPhone event on 9 September

 The 16th generation of the iPhone Pro will reportedly have larger displays.
 Desert Titanium, the new handsets’ suspected colour, might not be everyone’s cup of tea.
 In addition to smartphone updates, leakers are also expecting the Apple Watch to get an upgrade.